groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ost-to-pdf.md

         - icon: "far fa-file-OST"
           title: " About OST File Format"
           content: |
-            OST or Offline Storage Files represent user's mailbox data in offline mode on local machine upon registration with Exchange Server using Microsoft Outlook.
-It is automatically created on the first use of Microsoft Outlook upon connectivity with server.
-Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from email server.
-OST files can user mailbox items such as emails, contacts, calendar information, notes, tasks and other similar data.
-Users can create emails and other data items in OST file even in the absence of connection to the server, but these will not be synchronized with the server.
-Once the connection is established, the local file is synchronized with the server again so that both the server and the local copy are at the same level of information.
+            OST or Offline Storage Files represent the user's mailbox data in offline mode on the local machine upon registration with Exchange Server using Microsoft Outlook.
+It is automatically created on the first use of Microsoft Outlook upon connectivity with the server.
+Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from the email server.

           link: "https://docs.fileformat.com/email/ost/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"